doowzs/LabLuminac-Qt-BrainGame/README.md

 Trying to make a simple "remaster" of a brain training game on 3DS with Qt5.

 ## Progress
-1%.
-Only the basic calculation challenge is finished.
+5%.
+Only the basic game implemention is done.
 Maybe I will develop further after finishing problem solving homework.

 ## Original game